dbarneche/2014-07-14-Dalhousie/lessons/40-repeating/index.md

 ## Acknowledgements

-This material was developed  by Daniel Falster and Rich FitzJohn based on material prepared by Karthik Ram and Hadley Wickam.
+This material was developed by Daniel Falster and Rich FitzJohn and modified by Diego Barneche.
+Based on material prepared by Karthik Ram and Hadley Wickam.